Skip to main content

 The IT team conducted a spectrum analysis and found that the APs were left on default 'Auto' settings, resulting in many APs selecting overlapping channels like 3, 4, and 8.
 The team implemented a static channel plan, restricting all 2.4GHz radios strictly to channels 1, 6, and 11, ensuring adjacent APs never shared the same channel.
 They also reduced the transmit power on the 2.4GHz radios to limit cell size and encourage clients to migrate to the 5GHz band.

 Examiner's Commentary: This approach effectively eliminates adjacent-channel interference, which is the primary cause of the degraded performance.
-Reducing transmit power is a crucial supplementary step in high-density deployments to minimize co-channel interference and optimize roaming.
+Reducing transmit power is a crucial supplementary step in high-density deployments to minimise co-channel interference and optimise roaming.

-A large retail chain is rolling out new access points across 50 locations and wants to maximize 5GHz performance for their internal inventory scanners and guest WiFi.
+A large retail chain is rolling out new access points across 50 locations and wants to maximise 5GHz performance for their internal inventory scanners and guest WiFi.

-Examiner's Commentary: Standardizing on 20MHz channels is the correct strategy for maximizing capacity and minimizing interference in environments with multiple APs.
+Examiner's Commentary: Standardising on 20MHz channels is the correct strategy for maximising capacity and minimising interference in environments with multiple APs.
 The proactive monitoring of DFS events balances the need for more channels with the requirement for network stability.

 Practice Questions